domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 Rhetorical question: Have you ever met a corporate employee who is both genuinely happy to be working and also highly intelligent?
 I have not.

 If no one designed or built prisons, there wouldn't be any.
-If no one deisgned or built ads, there wouldn't be any.
+If no one designed or built ads, there wouldn't be any.
 Responsibility lies in the eye (and hands) of the beholder.

 ## False Positive Paradox
 <https://en.wikipedia.org/wiki/False_positive_paradox/>